IRS Notice CP2000: What is It?

 The CP2000 will be specific, indicating the name of the business that paid unreported income to the taxpayer.
 It will also state how much of this income the taxpayer reported on their return, compared to what the business reported as paid to the taxpayer.

-The taxpayer is required to submit a signed statement, stating if they agree or disagree with the CP2000 for the tax year, as well as the proposed amount due.
+The taxpayer is required to respond using the CP2000 response form, stating if they agree or disagree with the CP2000 and the proposed amount due.
 The taxpayer has 30-days from the date printed on the notice to respond.
 Responses should be sent by certified mail to the IRS AUR (Automated Under-Reporter) Department.

 What if I Agree with a CP2000 Notice?

-If the taxpayers agree with the proposed amount due in the CP2000, then they sign the response letter and return it to the IRS.
-The IRS will then follow up with a bill for the taxes due, plus additional interest and penalties.
-The bill ususally contains a payment voucher.
+If the taxpayers agree with the proposed amount due in the CP2000, then they sign the letter and return it to the IRS.
+The IRS will then follow up with a bill for the additional taxes owed, plus interest and penalties.

 What if I Disagree with a CP2000 Notice?

 If the taxpayer disagrees with the proposed amount due in the CP2000, then they complete the appropriate section on the CP2000 that indicates disagreement and return the document to the IRS.
 They will include a statement indicating the reason for the disagreement.
-Appropriate documentation should be attached to your CP2000 response form.
+Appropriate documentation should be attached to the form.
+If there is additional income, credits, or expenses to report, the taxpayer may need to file an amended tax return to properly address the discrepancies.

 Tax Debt Relief: I Cannot Afford to Pay the Tax